m3y54m/Embedded-Engineering-Roadmap/README.md

 ### ⚒️ Projects

 Engaging in hands-on projects is the most effective approach to learning.
-Rather than solely relying on theoretical knowledge from books or articles, undertaking projects allows for practical learning experiences.
-Even a seemingly basic project has the potential to teach you more than aimless reading.
-You can refer to books, articles, and courses when faced with difficulties in understanding the problems in a real-world project.
+Rather than solely relying on theoretical knowledge from books or articles.
+Undertaking projects allows for practical learning experiences.
+Even a seemingly basic project has the potential to teach you more than hours of aimless reading.
+You can refer to books, articles, and courses when faced with difficulties in understanding the problems in real-world projects.

 Don't try to build a complex project right away.
 Start with small, manageable projects to get your feet wet.